astrochili/vscode-defold/README.md

-# How to get VSCode to be Defold IDE
+# How to turn VSCode into Defold IDE

 This guide will help you to configure VSCode for developing games with Defold.

 - Use syntax highlighting and linting.
 - Use powerful IntelliSense (standard lua, Defold API, libraries, project code).
-- Build and bundle the game with VSCode tasks.
+- Build and launch the game from VSCode.
-- Launch the game with VSCode debugger.
-- Debug with common features (call stacks, breakpoints, stepping, inspecting, evaluating).
+- Debug the game with breakpoints, call stacks, stepping, inspecting and evaluating.

 ## Quick start

-1. Download this ready to use project.
+1. Download this ready to use project or adapt your own.
 2. Download [bob.jar](https://d.defold.com/stable/) and [dmengine](https://d.defold.com/stable/) for your desktop platform.
 3. Configure paths to `bob.jar` and `dmengine` in `.vscode/settings.json`.
 4. Install recommended by `.vscode/extensions.json` VSCode extensions.
-5. *Only for Windows.* Install bash by following [this instruction](https://stackoverflow.com/a/50527994/6352765).
+5. *Only for Windows.* Install bash following [this instruction](https://stackoverflow.com/a/50527994/6352765).
-6. Press **Ctrl/Cmd+B** for tasks or **Ctrl/Cmd+R** to launch and debug.
+6. Start tasks (**Ctrl/Cmd+B** by default) or launch the game to debug (**Ctrl/Cmd+R** by default).

 ## Extensions